rrousselGit/riverpod/packages/riverpod_generator/README.md

 ## Global configuration

-You can change provider name suffix in the build.yaml file
+You can change provider name suffix in the build.yaml file:

 ```yaml
 targets: